caibirdme/synccode/README.md

 * `synccode.host`: (string) the host of your remote server,the format must be the same as `username@a.b.c.d:/path/to/remote/dir`
 * `synccode.experiment`: (boolean) if true,the experiment function will be used,it's unstable now.Default false

+Click `Code->preference->workspace settings`,input `"synccode.host": username@yourIP:/path/to/remote/dir` in the right panel
+,in most cases,when you input `synccode` there will be autocomplete.

 ## Known Issues

 If you have any problem welcome to create an issue